sadeepj/crfasrnn_keras/README.md

 $ cd crfasrnn_keras/cpp
 $ make
 ```
-Note that `python` command in the console should refer to the Python interpreter associated with your Tensorflow installation before running the `make` command above.
+Note that the `python` command in the console should refer to the Python interpreter associated with your Tensorflow installation before running the `make` command above.

 You will get a new file named `high_dim_filter.so` from this build.
 If it fails, refer to the official Tensorflow guide for [building a custom op](https://www.tensorflow.org/extend/adding_an_op#build_the_op_library) for help.